SarahSaadain/aDNA_Project_Data/Drosi_NHM_2024/resources/run _genome_delta.md

 ## With nohup

-Here’s the updated list of commands using `nohup` to run them in the background, redirecting output to a log file at `/mnt/data5/sarah/GenomeDelta_run<species>/run_<species>.log`
+Below is the list of commands using `nohup` to run them in the background, redirecting output to a log file at `/mnt/data5/sarah/GenomeDelta_run<species>/run_<species>.log`

 Each of these commands will: